pawurb/rails-pg-extras/README.md

 * Does is not violate the Heroku PG Extras license?

 The original plugin is MIT based so it means that copying and redistribution in any format is permitted.

-## Disclaimer

-This tool is in beta state.